 Related Schools & Departments

-Helped create the combined major in English and Journalism with other students, faculty, and advisors.
+Christian helped create the combined major in English and Journalism with other students, faculty, and advisors.

-Completed his second co-op as a staff writer and music critic for the Living & Arts section of the Boston Globe.
+Christian completed his second co-op as a staff writer and music critic for the Living & Arts section of the Boston Globe.